 Know your target audience:

-It’s great to have an idea which you can use to provide a product or a service.
+It’s great to have an idea you can use to provide a product or a service.
 However, who is going to buy your goods?
-You need to know your target audience or the market you want the product or service to supply.
-If no one buys your product or uses your service, your business is doomed.
-Therefore, get a good idea of your potential clients.
-Develop personas before grouping them and understanding their needs.
-Keep this info at hand when you start marketing your product on the various digital platforms, since you will then be addressing your audience.
+You must know your target audience or the market you want the product or service to supply.

 Research your competition:

-It is generally a good idea to know what your competition is up to.
+Knowing what your competition is up to is generally a good idea.
 Do not blatantly copy them – supercharge your efforts!
 Do this by gaining an edge over your competitors.